The new Aeroplan credit cards by TD, CIBC, and American Express will be launching in conjunction with the new Aeroplan program on November 8, 2020.

 As you can see, this segment of the market is where the trade-offs between the three issuers start to become more apparent.

-The American Express Aeroplan Card comes with the cheaper annual fee at $120 instead of $139.
-Along with CIBC’s product, its supplementary card fee for shared perks is also lower, while it’s unique among the three issuers for offering a no-fee supplementary card that simply lets you earn points faster.
+The American Express Aeroplan Card comes with the lowest annual fee of the three at $120 instead of $139.
+Along with CIBC’s product, its supplementary card fee for shared perks is lower than TD’s, while it’s unique among the three issuers for offering a no-fee supplementary card that simply lets you earn points faster.

-The three cards’ benefits are virtually identical, with the only exception being the TD Aeroplan Visa Infinite’s $100 NEXUS credit, which isn’t offered by either of the other two cards.
+The three cards’ benefits are virtually identical, with the only exception being the TD® Aeroplan® Visa Infinite* Card’s $100 NEXUS credit, which isn’t offered by either of the other two cards.

 Finally, the insurance packages generally follow an order of descending strength as you read the chart from left to right, with a few exceptions: